qxf2/interview-scheduler/README.md

       E.g.: virtualenv -p /usr/local/bin/python3.7 name of the virtualenv

-4.Now it's time to activate your virtualenv.
+4. Now it's time to activate your virtualenv.
 To do that type the below command in the terminal

       (Unix) source name of your virtualenv/bin/activate